Sahanave/wwcode_hackathon2023_anxiety_management_tool/README.md

 # Anxiety Management Platform using AI

-This repository is built upon the foundations provided by [mafda's work on ML with FastAPI and Streamlit](https://github.com/mafda/ml_with_fastapi_and_streamlit).
  Our project focuses on developing a personalized AI-driven platform for anxiety management.

 ## Table of Contents